 - Charlie Chaplin mustache and other ‘stashes.

 Intrigued by these beard and mustache styles?
 Read on to learn how to trim a mustache.

 Mustache Maintenance- How to Trim a Mustache

 Whether you’re obsessed with the idea of sporting a manly mustache, just want to change things up a bit, or are one of the millions of men taking part in Movember by letting it grow out to help raise awareness about testicular cancer (Best Movember Mustaches)—the first thing you’ll need to learn is how to trim a mustache.

-Generally speaking, growing a mustache is no different that growing any other style of facial hair in that it takes time, patience and a bit of skill to pull the look off—not to mention to confidence to strut around with your superbly styled ‘stash, no matter what your friends and family may think.
+Generally speaking, growing a mustache is no different than growing any other style of facial hair in that it takes time, patience, and a bit of skill to pull the look off—not to mention to confidence to strut around with your superbly styled ‘stash, no matter what your friends and family may think.

 Let It Grow

 No matter what facial hairstyle you’re going for, the very first thing you need to do is actually let it grow out.

 Then you can practice how to trim a mustache on yourself – it’s the only way to perfect some great techniques.

 There’s no point to start trying to style your facial hair until it’s begun getting full and thick, as you need to know what you’re dealing with before going for a particular style.